|On this page:

 - Meningococcal Meningitis ACY and 135 - if you have had a meningitis vaccination in the past do not assume that it is the correct vaccination for travel.

-- Dukoral - (an oral vaccine for cholera that also reduces symptoms of traveler's diarrhea.
-Not required but highly recommended) This immunization is available on prescription and requires two doses to be taken orally at one week intervals with coverage beginning after 2 weeks.
+- Dukoral - an oral vaccine for cholera that also reduces symptoms of traveler's diarrhea.
+Not required but highly recommended.

 In addition to the vaccinations you must get a prescription for one of the following anti-malarial medications.
 Discuss which is best for you with your physician.